 Laura DeBow

-“Someone wrote you a letter,” Natalie singsonged as Hannah clocked in.
+“Someone wrote you a letter,” Natalie singsonged beside her.

 “Hmmmm?”
-Distracted, Hannah set her tote in an employee cubby and pinned her nametag onto her Full-On Fitness polo.
-Natalie trailed her from the staff room to the front desk of the gym.
+Distracted, Hannah set her tote in a cubby under the counter and pinned her nametag onto her Full-On Fitness polo.

-Natalie pulled a number-ten envelope from a drawer.
+Natalie pulled an envelope from a drawer.
 “Tada, look!”
 She fluttered it under Hannah’s nose.
-Hannah’s eyes rounded, and she snatched the envelope from Natalie.
+Hannah’s eyes rounded, and she snatched the envelope.

 Small, tidy handwriting addressed the missive to “Hannah, front desk”.
 She fingered the return address.
 Jenkins Home Construction.
 Hmmm, not ringing any bells.